Malcolm Beg Mackintosh, 10th of Mackintosh: Clan warfare

 The Clan Mackintosh feuded with the Clan Comyn: Rait Castle was originally a property of the Comyn family, who took the name of de Rait.
 The castle later passed from the de Raits to the Mackintoshes and then to the Clan Campbell of Cawdor.
 In 1442, when the castle passed to the Mackintoshes from the de Rait family, a feast was held at the castle between the two families which ended in the slaughter of most of the Comyns and de Raits.
 The laird blamed his daughter, whom he chased around the castle.
 She climbed out of a window but he chopped off her hands and she fell to her death.
 The castle is said to be haunted by her ghost, with no hands.

 In 1452, five years before his death, Malcolm Beg Mackintosh being "old and unable for public employment" and now being allied to the Earl of Ross, James II of Scotland on hearing of the confederacy between the Earl of Douglas and John of Islay, Earl of Ross (the successor of Alexander), gave custody of Inverness Castle to one Crichton, and it was taken from him three years later by the Earl of Ross.

-In 1454, occurred the Battle of Clachnaharry against the Clan Munro after the Munros, returning from a cattle raid, had passed Mackintosh's seat at Moyhall without paying to Mackintosh a share of the booty or road callop for passing though his dominions.
-The earliest account of this battle which was written by 17th century historian Sir Robert Gordon, 1st Baronet states that the Mackintosh chief was killed, and many later accounts follow Gordon with this.
+In 1454, occurred the Battle of Clachnaharry against the Clan Munro after the Munros, returning from a cattle raid, had passed Mackintosh's seat at Moyhall without paying to Mackintosh a share of the booty or road callop for passing through his dominions.
+The earliest account of this battle which was written by 17th-century historian Sir Robert Gordon, 1st Baronet states that the Mackintosh chief was killed, and many later accounts follow Gordon with this.
 However, the Mackintosh's own 17th century Kinrara manuscript does not agree with this.
 The Mackintosh manuscript shows that Malcolm Beg Mackintosh was not present at the battle and that it was one of his grandsons who was also called Malcolm Mackintosh who had pursued the Munros, but that this Malcolm Mackintosh had not actually been involved in the battle either, subsequently marrying Janet Munro, sister of John Munro of Milntown who had led the Munros on this expedition.

 According to Alexander Mackintosh-Shaw, Malcolm Beg Mackintosh died in 1457.